 More than merely a will to win, it’s a compulsion bordering on malady that sees some of the greatest managers divide opinion among football fans: committed, courageous and heroic in the eyes of their own; overzealous, ruthless, and repulsive to everyone else.

-In other words, Jose Mourinho Samuel Boadu.
+Jose Mourinho Samuel Boadu.

 The 35-year-old has only been at Accra Hearts of Oak a little over six months, but his successes — Ghana Premier League triumph and FA Cup glory, the club’s first major pieces of silverware in 12 years — have ensured he’s already dearly beloved by Hearts fans, with whom Boadu has established a strong bond.